It’s because of quality, right? Wrong.

-Do an online search for a CBD product and the first thing that you notice is that for, say, a 1000 mg amount inside the bottle, the price tag will average in the range of $80 – $100.
-For a typical adult dosage of 25 mg – 30 mg, that’s only about a one-month supply.
+Do an online search for a CBD product and the first thing you will notice is that for, say a 1000 mg amount inside the bottle, the price tag will average in the range of $80 – $100 (more on this fun price comparison below).
+For a typical adult dosage of 25 mg – 30 mg, that’s only about a one-month supply of CBD.

 There are less expensive brands to be found at $50 or less, as well as CBD in designer bottles that far exceed the $100 mark.
 There also are less expensive quantities to buy, such as 250 mg or 500 mg.